ARM-software/acle/main/acle.md

   compiled with an older compiler.
 The compiler may provide diagnostic messages and could block the compilation (e.g. if the `-pedantic` flag is present).

-`__HAVE_FUNCTION_MULTI_VERSIONING` is defined to 1 if the versioning mechanism described in this section is supported by the compiler and it is enabled.
+`__HAVE_FUNCTION_MULTI_VERSIONING` is defined to the currently implemented version of the ACLE if the versioning mechanism described in this section is supported by the compiler and it is enabled.

 ### Name mangling